Published Research – Vitamin K and Cardiac

 As matrix Gla protein (MGP) is a vitamin K-dependent protein, it needs an adequate amount of vitamin K available in order to function effectively and inhibit calcium (Schurgers et al, 2008).
 Gla containing proteins have glutamic acid residues that must be gamma-carboxylated by vitamin K-dependent gamma-carboxylase to enable them to bind calcium and function normally and effectively.
 Specific glutamic acid residues in the protein are changed by an enzyme-mediated reaction to form a modified glutamic acid known as γ-carboxyglutamic acid.
 This enzyme reaction, known as γ-carboxylation, or gamma-carboxylation, requires vitamin K for the carboxylation and transformation to take place.
 This transformation is required for these proteins to function and bind calcium, which then permits abundant Gla-MGP to be found in the arterial wall, with a subsequent reduction in vascular calcification.

 It is now understood that vitamin K dependent proteins play an essential role in vascular calcification (Rajamann, et al, 2003; Zak-Golab, 2011) and they all are dependent on vitamin K to be activated and utilized (Mazzini & Schulze, 2006).
 There is increasing experimental and clinical evidence linking vitamin K deficiency to valve and arteriole calcification via a functional impairment of vitamin K–dependent calcification modulators (Krueger,et al, 2009; El Asmar et al, 2014).
+The amount of vitamin K in the diet has been correlated as a significant variable in death from cardiovascular disease in 168 countires (Cundiff & Aqutter, 2016).

 Cardiovascular Disease and Vitamin K Antagonists